0xDBFB7/ceramic/documents/ceramic.md

 <style>p.seven {
   border-style: solid;
   border-width: 20px 10px 10px 10px;
     }</style><p class="seven"><b>I feel like I learned something:</b><br>When characterizing trial-and-error processes, it might be useful to think of R&D in terms of software unit testing; that is, you want to create a sort of <a href=https://stackoverflow.com/help/mcve>MCVE<a></a> of your controls.
 As an example, it may be helpful to use the smallest batch size and the simplest test coupon likely to exhibit the same behavior as your final product.
 In this particular case, I began iterating the alumina recipe using my desired full-size feedthough part.
-The simplified test coupon required much less drying time and consumed 0.05x as much alumina - allowing me to try dozens of variations within the same batch.<br><br>On the other hand, making your test coupons overly simplistic may lead you down incorrect444 paths.
-Had I not used a coupon with a cavity, I would likely not have discovered the difficulties in casting perfectly void-free paraffin molds.
+The simplified test coupon required much less drying time and consumed 0.05x as much alumina - allowing me to try dozens of variations within the same batch.<br><br>On the other hand, making your test coupons overly simplistic may lead you down incorrect444 paths of inquiry.
+Had I not used a coupon with a cavity, I would likely not have discovered the difficulties inherent in casting perfectly void-free paraffin molds.
 It's a subtle tradeoff!
 I guess you just have to use your best engineering judgement.<br><br>This is probably obvious to all who know what they're doing - a select few whose ranks I am most definitely not a member of.</p>